 Per-User or Per-Device Pricing

-This model charges a single rate per user or device.
+In a per-user or per-device pricing model, businesses are charged a single rate per user or device.
 The simplicity of budgeting based on the number of users or devices is ideal for organizations with a stable number of users or devices.
 It predicts costs, making IT expenses more straightforward to manage.

 Project-Based Pricing